 EBT for School Children (Pandemic EBT/P-EBT)

 - While schools are closed all school children will receive an additional benefit per child in school in the form of a P-EBT card for purchases of additional food.

 - For families with SNAP, P-EBT will be added directly to your family EBT card.

-- For families without SNAP, you will receive a P-EBT card in the child’s name; the PIN will be your child’s date of birth.
+- For families without SNAP, you will receive a P-EBT card in the child’s name.

 - Parents don’t need to do anything to receive their school children’s P-EBT benefits.